aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/16-stripe.md

 ```

 3. After successfully listening, copy the outputted webhook secret into your `.env` and use it for testing your webhooks.

+The `-e` flag specifies the events you want to listen to, but by default if you omit this option, stripe forwards all events to your webhook.

 ### Stripe webhooks